 Are there plans for any new material?

 I’m always in the studio, we repackaged the album I believe late last year, I added four extra songs – Try With Me, Right There featuring 50 Cent, Trust Me I Lie, and Tomorrow Never Dies, which is a really cool song as well.
 I’ve been in the studio even though I was doing X factor in the US last year - I was in the studio every other night, and we had music coming out.
 So after this Killer Love album there’s gonna be another album, and I’m never gonna stop!
-As long as there’s fans and the people connect and love it and will have me I will continue to do it.
+As long as there are fans and the people connect and love it and will have me I will continue to do it.

 When you’re touring do you get the chance to look around and be a bit of a tourist or is it straight in, sound check, gig and then straight on to the next town?